robertofierimonte/avocados-and-recipes/README.md

 A description for all the previous commands is also available by running `make help`.

-When running the commands from the Makefile, first the `<recipe-name>` and the `<ingredient-name>` will be cleaned by making them lowercase, removing all alphabetical characters, and replacing whitespaces with underscores.
+When running the commands from the Makefile, first the `<recipe-name>` and the `<ingredient-name>` will be sanitised by making them lowercase, removing all non-alphabetical characters, and replacing whitespaces with underscores.
 This is done by running the [clean_string.py](./scripts/clean_string.py) script on the string.
-Afterwards, in case of POST or PUT requests related to a recipe, a `.json` file will be looked in the `api_examples` folder corresponding to the cleaned `<recipe-name>` and that will be passed as a payload to the API call.
+Afterwards, in case of POST or PUT requests related to the API, a `.json` file will be looked for in the `api_examples` folder corresponding to the sanitised `<recipe-name>` and that will be passed as a payload to the API call.

 For example, when running the command `make post-recipe-by-name recipe="Risotto gorgonzola, pears, and walnuts"`, the `<recipe-name>` will be cleaned to become `risotto_gorgonzola_pears_walnuts`, a file `post_risotto_gorgonzola_pears_walnuts.json` will be looked up inside [the `api_examples` folder](./api_examples/) and it will be used as the payload for the request to create the new recipe.